-Cops are searching for the ‘blue-pink’ aerial vehicle that the pilot said was seen flying 100 ft below the flight near Kurla
+The police are searching for the 'blue-pink' aerial vehicle that the pilot of a of Delhi-Mumbai IndiGo flight said was seen flying 100 ft below the aircraft near Kurla during landing

 Pic for representation

 The Mumbai police are searching for a drone after airport authorities informed that around 5.55 pm the pilot of Delhi-Mumbai IndiGo flight 6E-755 saw it flying 100 feet below the aircraft during landing.
 Pilot Ashish Ranjan informed the CISF about the blue-pink coloured aerial vehicle that he spotted 3.5 km east towards Kurla.

 GVK officials confirmed the information to mid-day and said they are looking into it.

 mid-day had reported that the police had issued a circular declaring the city a no-flying zone between October 2 and 31 citing high terror threat perception in the wake of the army’s cross-LoC surgical strikes.